Wumpf/wgpu-profiler/README.md

 dual licensed as above, without any additional terms or conditions.

 ## Changelog
+* unreleased
+  * update to wgpu 0.20
+  * `GpuTimerQueryResult` are now also produced when timing is disabled for that scope
+    * `GpuTimerQueryResult::time` is an `Option` now
 * 0.16.2
   * Updating to wgpu 0.19.3 thus removing the need for pinned web-sys, by @xStrom in [#65](https://github.com/Wumpf/wgpu-profiler/pull/65)
 * 0.16.1